-The story of the 41-mile Fred Meijer Heartland Trail is one of generosity, dedication and can-do attitudes.
+The story of the Fred Meijer Heartland Trail is one of generosity, dedication and can-do attitudes.
 Fred and Lena Meijer helped purchase the abandoned corridor in 1994, Rails-to-Trails Conservancy held it for safekeeping and a very active citizens group took over the trail's operation and development in 2000.
-Since then the corridor has blossomed into a scenic asphalt trail from the northern edge of Greenville to Edmore.
+Since then, the corridor has blossomed into a scenic asphalt trail from downtown Greenville to downtown Alma.

-A historic 1887 trestle bridge (former road bridge) gets you over Fish Creek at Mile 6, halfway between Sidney and Stanton.
-Just two miles from Stanton, at Mile 5.5, the trail passes through the first of two wildlife areas along this trail, the Stanton State Game Area.
+A historic 1887 trestle bridge gets you over Fish Creek at Mile 6, halfway between Sidney and Stanton.
+Just 2 miles from Stanton, at Mile 5.5, the trail passes through the first of two wildlife areas along this trail, the Stanton State Game Area.
 In the warm months, the trail is abloom with many native wildflowers, all of which are documented and on display at the herbarium exhibit at Montcalm Community College.

-Halfway there the trail travels through the Vestaburg State Game Area.
-This area, so rich with the natural beauty of woods and waters, became even better environs for wildlife when the water washed out the rail corridor in the mid-1980s and the beaver and other wetland species took residence.
+Halfway between Edmore and Vestaburg, the trail travels through the Vestaburg State Game Area.
+This area, rich with the natural beauty of woods and waters, became even better environs for wildlife when the water washed out the rail corridor in the mid-1980s and the beaver and other wetland species took residence.
 The beauty of this section is that the trail goes for 2.5 miles without a single road crossing.
 Many white-tailed deer, fox, muskrat and other animals can be spotted traversing this open space along the way.

 The town of Riverdale, at Mile 33, boasts the Riverdale Museum, where you can visit a restored one-room schoolhouse and cross the Pine River trestle bridge.
-The town of Elwell, 2 miles farther, has limited services for trail users, but your journey ends 4 miles later in the largest town along the trail: Alma, the home of Alma College and many grocery stores, a bike shop and several other businesses.
+The town of Elwell, 2 miles farther, has limited services for trail users, but your journey ends 4 miles later in the largest town along the trail: Alma, the home of Alma College and the famous Highland Festival, as well as many grocery stores, a bike shop and several other businesses.

-The Lake Road entrance to the trail holds a couple cars, but is not an official trailhead.
-You may find parking at many of the cross streets, and at a sizeable shared use parking lot at Sidney, but the official trailheads are in Stanton, McBride, and Edmore.
+North of Greenville, the Lake Road entrance to the trail holds a couple cars, but is not an official trailhead.
+You may find parking at many of the cross streets, and at a sizeable shared use parking lot at Sidney, but the official trailheads are in Stanton, McBride and Edmore.